Am I eligible to apply?

 - Weekly one-on-one meetings with a language partner to practice your Persian

-- Participate in PFP Cultural clubs, events and field trips
+- Participation in PFP Cultural clubs, events and field trips

 If I am a Flagship student, am I eligible for scholarships?

 Yes, Flagship students are eligible for need-based funding to help meet the costs of intensive summer and the Capstone year.
-Flagship students also are highly competitive for a range of other national scholarships such as the Critical Language Scholarships (CLS), Boren Scholarships, and Gilman Scholarships.
+Flagship students also are highly competitive for a range of other national scholarships such as the Critical Language Scholarships (CLS), Boren Scholarships, and Gilman Scholarships, which can be used for further Persian study during or after the undergraduate program.
 Flagship staff work closely with students to make good financial plans and to help them pursue funding for their studies.
 You can view our Scholarships & Internships page for more detailed information.

 What are the requirements to become a Flagship Certified Graduate?